ga4gh/vrs/docs/source/terms_and_model.rst

   and therefore two instances of sequence at a particular location.
 Thus, Genotypes will often list two GenotypeMembers each based on a distinct Haplotype or Allele.
 In the case of haploid chromosomes or haploinsufficiency, the Genotype consists of a single GenotypeMember.
-* A consequence of the computational definition is that Haplotypes at overlapping or adjacent intervals MUST NOT be included in the same Genotype.
-However, two or more Alleles MAY always be rewritten as an equivalent Allele with a common sequence and interval context.
+* A consequence of the computational definition is that in-cis Haplotypes at overlapping or adjacent intervals MUST be merged into a single Haplotype for the same Genotype.
+* A `GenotypeMember.variation` value MUST be unique among Genotype Members within a Genotype.
+  When more than one Genotype Member would have the same `variation` value (e.g. in the case of a homozygous variant), this would be represented as a Genotype Value with a corresponding `count` (i.e. for a diploid homozygous variant, `GenotypeMember.count = 2`).
 * The rationale for permitting Genotypes with Haplotypes defined on different reference sequences is to enable the accurate representation of segments of DNA with the most appropriate